GitLab MCP server

 gitlab_search

-Performs a search on a term across the entire GitLab instance using the Search API.
+Searches for a term across the entire GitLab instance with the search API.
+This tool is available only for global search.

 Search issues for "flaky test" across GitLab